cyrichardson/docs-cloud-big-data/dev-guide/cloud-bigdata-v2/overview/prerequisites.rst

-.. _prerequisites:
+.. _service-prerequisites:

-Prerequisites
+Using the API
 ~~~~~~~~~~~~~~

-To work with the Cloud Big Data API, you must have the following resources available and
-understand certain limitations and conditions for using the API:

--  A Rackspace Cloud account
+You need a Rackspace Cloud account and :ref:`valid credentials<get-credentials>` to use

--  A Rackspace Cloud username and password, as specified during
-   registration
+the |apiservice|.

-The following OS and Hadoop distribution are supported:
+Cloud Big Data supports the following OS and Hadoop distributions:

 -  CentOS 6.5

 -  HDP version 2.1 and 1.3

-By using the Cloud Big Data API, you understand and agree to the following limitations and conditions:
+By using the Cloud Big Data API, you understand and agree to the following limitations
+and conditions:

 -  Cloud Big Data includes a Swift integration feature wherein Hadoop, MapReduce, or
    Apache Pig jobs can directly reference Cloud Files containers.